About Young Jazz Composers

 • MuseScore tutorials will be held in December and February (exact dates and times TBD).

-• Workshops will be held on March 16, April 13 and May 11 2024 at the Burlingame Space.
+• Workshops will be held on March 1, April 5 and April 19, 2025at the Burlingame Space.

 • Five individual lessons with your mentor will be scheduled independently – once a month from December through April.